sisk-http/website/static/contents/spec/Sisk.Core.Routing.Router.md

         </a>
     </td>
     <td>
-        Gets or sets the Router callback exception handler.
+        Gets or sets the Router action exception handler.
     <td>
 </tr>
 <tr>